-On May 10, 2007, a group of investors, or the group, who held 3.7% of the outstanding Trust Units, commenced a tender offer for the purpose of acquiring no less than 66 2/3% of the outstanding Trust Units.
-The group of investors intend to call a meeting of the Trust unitholders within one year of the date of the tender offer for the purpose of voting on the termination of the Trust.
+On May 10, 2007, a group of investors, or the group, who held 3.7% of the outstanding Trust units, commenced a tender offer for the purpose of acquiring no less than 66 2/3% of the outstanding Trust units.
+The group of investors intended to call a meeting of the Trust unitholders within one year of the date of the tender offer for the purpose of voting on the termination of the Trust.
 The Trust will terminate upon an affirmative vote of the holders of not less than 66 2/3% of the outstanding Trust units.
-On June 29, 2007, the group of investors announced that pursuant to an amended tender offer statement with the SEC that 2,360,664 Trust Units were tendered in the offer, and that the group is the current owner of approximately 31% of the issued and outstanding Trust Units.
-Although the group of investors did not acquire 66 2/3% of the outstanding Trust Units, they may seek to terminate the Trust by calling a meeting for the purpose of voting on the termination of the Trust.
+On June 29, 2007, the group of investors announced that pursuant to an amended tender offer statement with the SEC that 2,360,664 Trust units were tendered in the offer, and that the group is the current owner of approximately 31% of the issued and outstanding Trust units.
+On August 1, 2007, the Trust announced that it had received and verified a request by Trust Venture Company, LLC to Wilmington Trust Company, not in its individual capacity but as trustee of the Trust, to call a special meeting of the unitholders and that Trust Venture Company, LLC is a unitholder owning of record more than 10% in number of the outstanding units of beneficial interests of the Trust.
+Trust Venture Company, LLC stated the purpose of such special meeting was to consider and vote upon a proposal to terminate the Trust in accordance with the applicable provisions of the Trust agreement.
+The Trust further announced that it is in the process of preparing the notice of special meeting and information statement and will provide such notice as promptly as practicable to the Trust unitholders.
 If the trust unitholders were to approve a termination of the Trust, whether or not upon a resolution submitted by such group, the Trust would be terminated, which in turn would terminate the gas purchase contract.